 Most official and some of the bigger campsites do offer free Wi-fi.
 If not then you can usually find a local bar with free Wi-fi if you purchase a drink or some food.

 There are thousand of free camping areas in Spain and there are areas on or near beaches, in forests and parks, near rivers and caves that you can explore for free.
 In a camper you have the ability to travel freely and openly without too much hassle.
 Please respect the environment and this trend will continue.
-Remember to take away any rubish and clear up after yourself.
+Remember to take away any rubbish and clear up after yourself.

-As a general rule do not free camp within 200meters of the sea, keep the group down to a maximum of 3 campers, tents or caravans in the group and not too many people when in or travelling as a group.
+As a general rule do not free camp within 200meters of the sea, keep the group down to a maximum of 3 campers, tents or caravans in the group and not too many people when in or traveling as a group.